Recursion and Divide-and-Conquer

 Recursion and mathematical induction

-There is a deep connection between recursion and mathematical induction.
+There is a deep connection between this technique and recursion.
 Induction proves that a property holds for all natural numbers; recursion computes a value for all valid inputs.
 The structures are parallel:

 | Induction | Recursion |